StanfordVL/alignment/README.md

 ### MAP

-You can simply train and evaluate agents with `map/train_multi_sacd.py` and `map/evaluate_multi_sacd.py` respectively.
+You can simply train and evaluate agents in the MAP environment with `map/train_multi_sacd.py` and `map/evaluate_multi_sacd.py`.
 Below are two examples for training and evaluation:

 ```
 python train_multi_sacd.py --task simple_spread_in --num-good-agents 5 --obs-radius 0.5 --intr-rew elign_team --epoch 5 --save-models --benchmark  --logdir log/simple_spread